 Note that some schools (Oxford and Cambridge in particular) require students studying abroad with them to stay for two semesters.
 Nevertheless, we still allow only two courses for AB’s and three for ScB’s to be used for concentration credit.

 If you are an international student on an F1 visa and would like to do a paid summer internship in the US, you will need a CPT (curricular practical training -- an adjunct to your visa).
 To get a CPT, you must either get course credit for the internship (which is frowned upon for paid internships), or the internship must be a degree requirement.
-If you sign up for the professional track, you must do two summer internships or research experiences and thus it’s a degree requirement.
-In addition, you must upload into ASK essays about each of your internships or research experiences (see http://cs.brown.edu/degrees/undergrad/concentrations/professional.track/).
-Note that internships abroad (for which you don’t need CPTs) count.
+If you sign up for the professional track, you must do two summer internships or research experiences, thus making it a degree requirement.
+In addition, you must upload into ASK essays about each of your internships or research experiences (see here for details and instructions for obtaining a CPT).
+Note that internships abroad (for which you don’t need CPTs) may be used to satisfy profesional-track requirements.
 In most cases, the professional track takes care of your needs.
 But there are some special cases:

 You might have an internship in the summer after your first year.
 Even though you’re a first-year student, you should declare your concentration (and declare the professional track).

 But you then might get internships after both your sophomore and junior years.
 For your third internship, you will need to take an independent study course that somehow elaborates on the internship.
 While officially Brown does not permit course credit for paid internships, it bends the rules for these cases.
 See the rules for non-professional-track students at https://www.brown.edu/about/administration/international-student-and-scholar-services/students/F1-Student/f-1-student-employment/cpt/cpt-undergraduates